7 Best Project Management Methodologies to Use in 2022

 Scrum teams commit to shipping working software in set intervals called sprints.
 Their goal is to create learning loops to quickly gather and integrate customer feedback.
 Scrum teams adopt specific roles, create special artifacts, and hold regular ceremonies to keep things moving forward.

 Kanban is all about visualizing your work, limiting work in progress, and maximizing efficiency (or flow).
-Kanban teams focus on reducing the time it takes to take a project (or user story) from start to finish.
+Kanban teams focus on reducing the time it takes to make a project (or user story) from start to finish.
 They do this by using a kanban board and continuously improving their flow of work.

 Kanban is ideal for businesses that are ready to provide quick results.
 Meanwhile, they spend their resources on frequent product fixing, improvement, and close cooperation with their customers.